-One recent comprehensive study published in August 2015 compared 4 clinical trials, each where one group of participants followed the Paleo diet while another group followed mainstream dietary nutrition guidelines.
+One recent study of studies published in August 2015 compared 4 clinical trials, each where one group of participants followed the Paleo diet while another group followed mainstream dietary nutrition guidelines.
 The studies all examined whether a Paleo diet could help improve several individual risk factors, known together as Metabolic Syndrome, a group of indicators that increase the risk of cardiovascular disease and type 2 diabetes at unhealthy levels.
 The five Metabolic Syndrome factors are waist circumference, blood pressure, fasting blood sugar, triglycerides, and HDL cholesterol.

-By combining the results of these 4 studies, with an overall total of 159 study participants, the researchers showed that the Paleo diet improved all 5 risk factors.
+By combining the results of these 4 studies, with an overall total of 159 study participants, the researchers indicated that the Paleo diet improved all 5 risk factors.
 Specifically the Paleo Diet showed improvements in waist circumference, blood pressure and triglyceride levels to a statistically significant degree above and beyond any improvements found for the participants in the government guideline based healthy diet group.

 Is the Paleo Diet Good for High Cholesterol?

 In another recent study, 40 volunteers with hypercholesterolemia (a genetic predisposition for very high levels of cholesterol in the blood) were put on a diet based on the American Heart Association guidelines for 4 months, then afterward on a Paleo diet for 4 months.

 After the 4 months on Paleo the participants had a statistically significant drop in average Total Cholesterol, LDL, and Triglycerides even when compared to the period where they ate the American Heart Association diet.
 They also had a statistically significant increase in HDL.